Four Types of Nonprofit CEO Exit Agreements

 Incentive (to stay longer) Agreement

-This agreement creates an incentive to encourage the departing executive to remain as an executive for a defined time, for purposes important to the organization’s welfare.
+This agreement creates an incentive to encourage the departing executive to remain as an executive for a defined time, for purposes important to nonprofit operations.
+It may clarify the commitments of how much longer the executive will serve the organization and in what capacities.

 Post-Retirement Services Agreement

 In this agreement, a contract for services is negotiated that defines the leader’s role after he or she moves out of an executive role.
-It is sometimes used as a bridge for a period of time to support the executive until an official retirement, or to allow the leader to continue consulting on a vital project.
+It is sometimes used as a bridge to support the executive until official retirement, or to allow the leader to continue consulting on a vital project.
+It also may be used to create an overlap period between the outgoing executive and an internal successor to support nonprofit operations.

 Honorific Agreement

-This agreement is a memorial, in writing, along with a one-time, board-approved monetary gift recognizing or honoring a departing founder for a long tenure and/or efforts above and beyond the call of duty.
+This agreement is a type of public acknowledgement or thank you, in writing, along with a one-time, board-approved monetary gift recognizing or honoring a departing founder.
+The board wants to acknowledge the long tenure and/or efforts above and beyond the call of duty.
+There are many ways to say thank you to a departing CEO or executive beyond a monetary gift, but money is often customary.

 Organization board members and other leaders will need to view exit agreements in light of their financial capacity as well as terms governing their mission and tax-exempt status.
-They should also consider how this agreement will impact the expectations of future executives.
+They should also consider how the agreement will impact the expectations of future executives.
+If you have any questions about executive compensation for not-for-profits as well as transition planning, talk to the not-for-profit team at LvHJ.

 Source: Nonprofit Quarterly